 From Motivation To Habits

-The 7 methods above are good enough to get you motivated, but in order for you to stay motivated consistently, each day, you must transform them into your habits.
+The above 10 ways are good enough to get you motivated, but in order for you to stay motivated consistently, each day, you must transform them into your habits.

 Jim Rohn has a meaningful saying: